Miltonly/Streets/Harvest Drive

 Schools and catchment

 Public elementary catchment draws to E.W.
-Foster Public School, a four-minute drive, with W.I.
-Dick Middle School serving the upper elementary grades at a similar distance.
-Catholic students attend Guardian Angels Catholic Elementary School, also a five-minute drive, while secondary students route to St. Kateri Tekakwitha Catholic Secondary School, an eight-minute drive.
-The cluster of schools within a short radius makes Harvest Drive a practical choice for families with children at different stages, though none are within walking distance.
+Foster Public School, a four-minute drive, and W.I.
+Dick Middle School, also four minutes away.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, five minutes by car.
+For secondary, Catholic students draw to St. Kateri Tekakwitha Catholic Secondary School, eight minutes away.
+The area is well served by multiple elementary options within a five-minute radius, making it a practical choice for families with younger children.

 Who this street suits